 Residents are entitled to one asbestos collection per year.
 You may be required to pay towards a collection, depending on the quantity to be disposed of.

 You are able to arrange a collection online (you will have to register to use this service) or by phone on 020 7332 3433.

 If you fail to comply with these requirements, entry may be denied.
-There may be a charge involved depending on the quantity you are disposing of.
+There will be a charge involved.
+This would depend on the quantity you are disposing of.

 If you employ a commercial operator to remove and dispose of your asbestos waste, they must be a licensed carrier and the waste must be disposed of at an approved site.
 As a householder you have a duty of care to obtain a waste transfer note from the operator in accordance with The Hazardous Waste (England and Wales) Regulations 2005.
 This document must show the name and address of the operator, the operators licence number and vehicle registration, your address and that of the final disposal site.

 If you suspect that asbestos has been fly tipped on the street or in a public place please do not touch the waste and report it to us as soon as possible for inspection: